rubenperezm/ChatbotSQL/README.md

 ### Game tab:

 When we select an exercise or the playground mode, we will see three panels:
 - On the left, we can see the data stored in the database without performing a query.
-We can also select another exercise, and check the students that have completed the current exercise.
+We can also select another problem, and check the students that have completed the current exercise.

-- In the middle we have the text area in which we have to write the query.
-The result of the query we will appear here too.
+- In the middle, we have the text area, in which we have to write the query.
+The result of the query will appear here too.

 - On the right, we have our virtual assistant.
 It will give us some information.